olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 ## Trying out the DSL design

-Originally, fetching data from a database, calculating some totals and formatting the result, would include logic in three different formats - PHP, SQL, and HTML [^1].
+Originally, fetching data from a database, calculating some totals and formatting the result, would include logic in three different languages - PHP, SQL, and HTML [^1].
 Something like:

 ```php
 $sql = <<<SQL